More about Loch Arkaig Pine Forest

 The opportunity to buy this iconic landscape was time-limited with less than nine months to raise the necessary funds.
 But, in partnership with local group Arkaig Community Forest, we secured fantastic support from individuals and organisations across the UK and succeeded in raising the £500,000 needed to buy the land.

 Loch Arkaig Pine Forest is one of the most significant fragments of ancient Caledonian pinewood remaining in Scotland.
 But it is degraded.
-We estimate it will cost £4,000,000 to restore over the next two decades.
+We estimate it will cost more than £5,000,000 to restore over the next two decades.

 We’re in this for the long haul and we hope you can help us succeed.